danielneil/Mako/README.md

 It can be used to synchronise data for the [Shark Algorithmic Trading Platform](https://github.com/danielneil/Shark).

-Though it focuses on the ASX, it could easily be adjusted to suit any financial market and trading platform.

 # Setup Instructions

 1. Prepare a vanilla Debian Server with VirtualBox ([help](https://linuxhint.com/install_debian10_virtualbox/)).